 If you need to change or modify your plan of reorganization, you may do so at any time before plan confirmation.
 If the modification takes place after the ballots have been conducted, a hearing will be held to determine that the proposed modification does not negatively affect any creditors who have not accepted the modification in writing.
 If the court decides that there will be an adverse impact on those creditors, another round of ballots must be taken before the modification can be accepted.

 Once your period of exclusivity is over, other creditors or a case trustee (if appointed) have the option to submit their own plans of reorganization.
-Creditors must vote to accept these competing plans before they move forward to the court confirmation process.
+Creditors must vote to accept these competing plans before they move forward with the court confirmation process.
 In deciding which plan of reorganization to confirm, the court will consider the interests of the creditors and equity security holders.

 If no one files an objection to your plan of reorganization, the court will hold a confirmation hearing.
 In order for your plan to be confirmed by the court, it must meet certain requirements: